yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 # Take on Notify

 The notify event container can be configured to automatically perform a take on the notification data event.
-It can also be further configured to filter out events if the take operation returned {{null}}.
+It can also be further configured to filter out events if the take operation returned `null`.
 (This usually happens when several clients receive this event, and only one succeeds with the take.)

 Here is how the notify container can be configured: